torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   automatic VF resets.
 - When automatic VF resets are enabled, the PF driver will immediately reset the VF and reenable queues when it detects MDD events on the receive path.
-- If automatic VF resets are disabled, the PF will not automatically reset the VF when it detects MDD events.
+- If automatic VF resets are disabled, the PF will analt automatically reset the VF when it detects MDD events.

 To enable or disable automatic VF resets, use the following command::